Jackknife Truck Accident Lawyer

 Trucking wreck lawsuits are complex and require the legal services of a skilled personal injury attorney who understands the causes of truck crashes, the different parties who might be liable, fleet maintenance procedures, and the federal laws that dictate safety regulations.
 In an accident with a truck that can weigh 20-30 times as much as a passenger car, you’re going to be the loser.
 If you or someone you love has been involved in a jackknife wreck with a tractor-trailer truck, you may be able to recover monetary compensation for any physical, emotional, and financial losses that resulted from the accident.

 At the Johnson Law Firm, we handle all types of truck wreck claims, which can refer to a variety of large vehicles such as 18-wheeler, big rig, flatbed, semi, Mack, tractor-trailer, commercial and tanker truck.
 Over the past two decades, we have represented hundreds of trucking accident victims and are dedicated to helping individuals get the relief they deserve.
-Contact us today for a free consultation by filling out this evaluation form or calling 606-433-0682.
+Contact us today for a free consultation by filling out our case evaluation form or calling 606-437-4488.